400–1700 nm IMX991 0.33MP InGaAs Series Short-Wave Infrared Camera

 CoaXPress: 173 fps; CameraLink: 150 fps

-Note: Frame rates are typical full-resolution values from interface-specific documentation.
-Actual performance depends on bit depth, ROI configuration, and trigger mode.
+Note: Frame rates are typical full-resolution values from documentation; bit depth, ROI, and trigger mode will affect actual results.

 Frequently Asked Questions